mzndako/fetch-movie/README.md

 # Simple Fetch Movie App
-A simple fetch movie react app
+A simple react app to search, fetch and display movie from OMDB server

 ## Available Scripts